Using EVA Foam for Cosplay For the First Time

 If you were making a prop, such as a staff or a sword, then you’re finished!
 However, if you are making any kind of armor or costume piece that you need to wear, then you still need to add an attachment.

-For armor, this will usually mean adding velcro strips so you can easily get in and out of it.
-Horns and masks can be attached using hair clips, elastic, or headbands.
-You can also use magnets, zippers, string, elastic, or any other type of attachment that works with your costume piece and gives it a secure hold.
+For armor, this will usually mean adding velcro strips or elastic so you can easily get in and out of it.
+Horns and masks can be attached using hair clips or headbands.
+You can also use magnets, zippers, string, elastic, or any other type of attachment that works with your costume piece.

 Experimenting with complicated designs and effects

 After you understand the basics, there is almost no end to what you can make with EVA foam.
-You can create the base shape and then add details to make unique prop designs and embellished armor for your favorite characters.
+You can add intricate details to make unique prop designs and embellished armor for your favorite characters.

 You can experiment with different shapes and layers.
 You can try creating different effects using the Dremel.
 You can even play around with foam clay to create more organic shapes.
 The sky’s the limit, go out and experiment!